 It was there that I finally understood and began to develop my own voice as a writer.

 It also gave me a forum to begin discussing LGBTQ+ rights to a larger audience.
 I founded our site’s Horror Pride Month, which celebrates the contributions of my community to the genre.

 Needless to say after all my time writing about horror, no one was more surprised than myself when I began to pen a high fantasy romance novel, but I suppose you could say I found my muse and a story that I simply had to put down on paper.

-The War for Avalon trilogy was born in feverish late night writing sessions beginning with The Lotus and the Gathering Storm, which I hope to publish later this year.
+The Eagle and Heart Trilogy was born in feverish late night writing sessions beginning with The Lotus and the Gathering Storm, which I hope to publish later this year.

 As you read this, the first draft of book two is well under way, and though I know where this journey will end, even I’m not sure of the path some days.

 This, honestly, is how I ended up here.
 The road to publishing is a long and often, nerve-wracking voyage and sometimes I need more than my husband to talk to about these things.